demanuel/NewsUP/README.md

 uploader= NewsUP <NewsUp@localhost.localdomain> #To identify de uploader and to receive replies.
 Usualy it's bogus.
 Switch -uploader newsgroup= alt.binaries.test, alt.binaries.conspiracy #you can put here as many newsgroups you want.
 They need to be comma separated.

+[headerCheck]
+enabled= 1 #0 or 1.
+If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command sleep= 20 # in Seconds.
+How much time it should wait before a segment header check

 [generic]
-headerCheck= 1 #0 or 1.
-If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command monitoringPort = 8675 headerSleep= 20 # in Seconds.
-How much time it should wait before a segment header check
+monitoringPort = 8675

 [script_vars]
 ############################